perlsdiver/ITP-Labs/Spring24-Git/lesson-notes.md

 Mergel, I. (2015).
 Open collaboration in the public sector: The case of social coding on GitHub.
 Government Information Quarterly, 32(4), 464-472.

 O’Neil, M., Muselli, L., Cai, X., & Zacchiroli, S. (2022).
 Co-producing industrial public goods on GitHub: Selective firm cooperation, volunteer-employee labour and participation inequality.
 New Media & Society, 14614448221090474.

+Al-Rubaye, A., & Sukthankar, G. (2020).
+A popularity-based model of the diffusion of innovation on GitHub.
+In Proceedings of the 2018 Conference of the Computational Social Science Society of the Americas 1 (pp. 165-178).
+Springer International Publishing.

+Kochhar, P. S., Kalliamvakou, E., Nagappan, N., Zimmermann, T., & Bird, C. (2019).
+Moving from closed to open source: Observations from six transitioned projects to GitHub.
+IEEE Transactions on Software Engineering, 47(9), 1838-1856.

+Eibl, G., & Thurnay, L. (2023, July).
+The promises and perils of open source software release and usage by government–evidence from GitHub and literature.
+In Proceedings of the 24th Annual International Conference on Digital Government Research (pp. 180-190).